Health department calls for volunteers as resources are stretched

 71 new positive cases and two deaths from overnight were announced at the press conference.

-“It’s eight months later and you’re like, ‘How hard is it to just wear your mask,” McCoy said.
+“It’s eight months later and you’re like, ‘How hard is it to just wear your mask?'”
+McCoy asked.

 Whalen is preparing for possible new restrictions in the future if the county meets Governor Cuomo’s metrics for his yellow zone, a focused strategy to curb rising numbers.